 In the early stages of your illness you grieve for the loss of:

 People can suffer a huge sense of loss as they withdraw from an addiction to alcohol, nicotine and other drugs.
-Call the Cancer Council Helpline on 13 11 20 for advice.
+Call Cancer Council on 13 11 20 for advice.
 For help with stopping smoking call the Quitline on 13 7848.

 Even if told treatment will help or cure their cancer, many people say they still have thoughts about dying.
 It's natural to feel afraid that you may never fulfil your future goals and dreams.
 Having cancer can turn your life upside down.
 Many people feel full of confusion, fear and uncertainty about their future.
 You may feel like you're already grieving for what could or should have been.